 In July 2017, my new rally car neared completion and during an attempt to shakedown the new build, we experienced catastrophic engine failure during the New England Forest Rally in Newry, ME.
 Over the fall and winter, the car was given a complete overhaul by TurboTime of Apex, NC; including having the cage cut out and re-fabricated by Restoration Race Works, Inc. of Raleigh, NC.
 In the spring of 2018, I was able to finally give my car a proper shakedown at the Eastern TN RallySprint in Tazewell, TN.
 I have successfully competed in the 2018 Susquehannock Trail Performance Rally in PA, and the New England Forest Rally in ME.
 I was also fortunate enough to attend a few large automotive events with my new car which included; Hyper-Fest 2018 at VIR, the Wicked Big Meet (Subaru Enthusiasts) in CT and the 2018 Performance Racing Industry (PRI) Tradeshow in IN where my car was hosted at the Link ECU booth.

-For the first time in my racing career, I competed Nationally in 2019.
+For the first time in my racing career, I competed Nationally in 2019 and I found myself atop the podium quite a few times!
 I spent a lot of time this season focusing on building my skill set in and out of the car and trying out new opportunities to prepare for 2020.
 I chose to take the co-driver team course at OZ Rally Pro Training in February, with renowned Co-Drivers Alex and Rhianon Gelsomino; where I learned to write my own pace notes and plan more appropriately for events.
 I have recently partnered with The Florida International Rally and Motorsports Park (FIRM), where I have received training in my rally car, and have had the opportunity to also instruct.

 For 2020, I have a few new partners that I am very excited to work with, and I look forward to what the new season will hold!